The 1990 Tyco Baja Bandit is a radio control car manufactured by Taiyo of Japan, and released onto the US, UK, and other markets globally in 1990.

 The obvious difference is the paint scheme, with the 1990 Tyco Baja Bandit having a striking Red or Yellow stripes on black, whereas the 1992 Tyco Bandit had a typical 90s ‘cool’ graphic art design on black.

-The most important difference is that some Gen2 (1992) models have an improved rear suspension pin / mount design which is less likely to snap off.
+Two of the most important mechanical upgrades were the rear differential in this 1992 model, and an improved rear suspension pin / mount design which is less likely to snap off, but I’d still consider it relatively fragile.

-We have seen the older/weaker design on both 1990 and 1992 Bandit models, and the improved/strengthened design only on some 1992 Bandits.
-So if this concerns you, look very closely in photos before bidding.
+I’ve seen the older/weaker design on both 1990 and 1992 Bandit models, and the improved strengthened design only on some 1992 Bandits.
+So if this concerns you, look very closely in photos before bidding to be certain what you’re getting.

 Recommendation